 Season the Fish Immediately Before Cooking

 - Salt will draw moisture out of the fish.
-To help it stay dry (per the tip above), wait to season it until just before you add it to the pan.
+To help it stay dry (and thus more easily crisp), wait to season it until just before you add it to the pan.

 Wait to Add the Salmon Until the Pan is HOT